5 Things You Should Know About Eating Disorders: Advice From An Eating Disorder Therapist in Salt Lake City, Utah

 If you weren’t aware of these things, please know you aren’t alone.
 Please have compassion for yourself if you are noticing some signs in someone you love.
 Please, please, also know that despite the large statistic of people impacted by eating disorders, full recovery is possible.
 People get better and can overcome their eating disorders.
 One essential part of recovery is having a strong support system that I know you can provide for your loved one.

-Eating Disorder Therapy in Utah can help
+Eating Disorder Therapy in Salt Lake City, Utah can help

-Start Eating Disorder Therapy Near Provo, Utah
+Start Eating Disorder Therapy in Salt Lake City, Utah

-Schedule a free 15-minute phone consultation
+Schedule a free 15-minute consultation

-Online eating disorder therapy in utah
+Online eating disorder therapy in Salt Lake City, Utah

 If you are struggling with an eating disorder, you know how important it is to work with a therapist specializing in what you are struggling with.
 Eating disorder therapy requires training and help from a qualified professional with extensive treatment in eating disorder recovery, AND that’s not always accessible and convenient in your town.
 This is why I offer Online Therapy in Utah so you can access a therapist who can help.